ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until I begin high school: 38
+Days until I begin high school: 37

-Days until the new Zelda game releases: nice
+Days until the new Zelda game releases: 68

-Days until the baseball season ends: 71
+Days until the baseball season ends: 70

-Days until Halloween: 103
+Days until Halloween: 102

-Days until you will vote for Biden (provided you are 18+ and from the US): 108
+Days until you will vote for Biden (provided you are 18+ and from the US): 107

-Days until Thanksgiving: 131
+Days until Thanksgiving: 130

-Days until Christmas: 158
+Days until Christmas: 157

-Days until 2025: 165
+Days until 2025: 164

-Days until I become old enough to have sex in Denmark: 253
+Days until I become old enough to have sex in Denmark: 252

-Days until I get unbanned from both Scratch and (maybe) HTS: 255
+Days until I get unbanned from both Scratch and (maybe) HTS: 254

-Days until I become old enough to drive: 618
+Days until I become old enough to drive: 617

-Days until I turn 17: 983
+Days until I turn 17: 982

-Days until I become an adult: 1349
+Days until I become an adult: 1348

-Days until I graduate high school: 1414
+Days until I graduate high school: 1413

-Days until the end of the 2020s: 1991
+Days until the end of the 2020s: 1990

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)